Recurrence statistics for the space of Interval Exchange maps and the Teichm\"uller flow on the space of translation surfaces: Background and notation

-Of relevance to our setting is work of Masur~\cite{Masur}, who proved a logarithm type law for Teichmuller geodesic flow on the moduli space of quadratic differentials and work of Galatolo and Kim~\cite{Galatolo_Kim} who obtain Borel-Cantelli like results for generic interval exchange transformations.
+Of relevance to our setting is work of Masur~\cite{Mas93}, who proved a logarithm type law for Teichm\"uller geodesic flow on the moduli space of quadratic differentials and work of Galatolo and Kim~\cite{Galatolo_Kim} who obtain Borel-Cantelli like results for generic interval exchange transformations.
+Marchese~\cite{Marchese1, Marchese2} also obtained related results on the shrinking target problem for the Rauzy-Veech-Zorich algorithm, with applications to a generalization of the Khinchin theorem for interval exchange transformations.
+He also obtained logarithmic limit laws for returns for Teichmuller flow on translation surfaces~\cite[Theorem 1,3]{Marchese2}.
+These quantitative results apply under a logarithmic scaling, unlike our results which apply to the unscaled flow.